sw1zpwr/whitebit-api/Private/http-private-v4-main-doc.md

 ```
 [POST] /api/v4/main-account/create-new-address
 ```
-This endpoint should be used to create new address even when last created address is not used.
+This endpoint creates a new address even when the last created address is not used.
 This endpoint is not available by default, you need to contact support@whitebit.com for getting such permissions.

 **Parameters:**